Jarrod-Angove/WAAMTools.jl/README.md

 julia> mean_sample2 = my_mean[2].summary.mean
 ```

+`mean_sample1` will then be the mean power for the cold plate, and `mean_sample2` will be the mean power for the hot plate.
 Please note that these values are the average power [W] input over time, and **do not account for heat transfer efficiency or torch travel speed**.

 ## Typical power import